 COVID-19 (Cronvirus) Updates

-Current closer update: Governor Doug Ducey has asked schools to stay closed until April 10
+Current closer update: Governor Doug Ducey has asked schools to stay closed until the end of school year.

 March 20, 2020